Stephen-Gates/report-gallery/docs/story/business-capability.md

 ## Business Capability Costs

-How much does it cost to operate business capabilities?
+How much does it cost to operate the IT that supports your business capabilities?

 ![Business Capability Cost report](../assets/images/cost-business-capability.png){: .zoom }